jacobhixon47/aquapod/README.md

     ```bash
     DISCORD_BOT_TOKEN=your_token_here
-    SHOULD_SYNC=false   # Set to true if you want the bot to sync commands on start
+    SHOULD_SYNC=false   # Set to true if you want the bot to sync commands on start.
-                        # Note: This is labor-intensive and can delay the bot startup
+                        # Note: This is labor-intensive and can delay the bot startup,
-                        # Which is why it should be set to false by default
+                        # which is why it should be set to false by default.
     ```

 4. Ensure `FFmpeg` is installed and available on your system.